Review: Finnair Short-Haul Business Class

 - Unfortunately, no. The seats are the same as in Economy Class.

-- What services does Finnair offer in Business Class in narrowbody aircraft?
+- What services does Finnair offer in business class for narrowbody aircraft?

 - Are there many meal options in Finnair's short-haul Business Class?